namagu/namagu.github.io/README.md

 Under construction.
 See [nataliaguerrero.space](https://nataliaguerrero.space) for my primary website.

+Thank you to @marimeireles, @eblur, and @woccode for teaching me how to do this!

 # Credits

 [A Jekyll version of the "Forty" theme](https://github.com/andrewbanchich/Forty-Jekyll-Theme) by [HTML5 UP](https://html5up.net/) by